 When trading an item for services, calculate the value of the item vs the cost of the service.
 I would have no qualms about trading vegetables for an hour or two worth of babysitting.
-The going rate of housekeeping is somewhere around $50 to $75, depending on the size of the house.
-I know it would take lot of veggies to make that swap, so I would have to consider something else.
+The going rate of housekeeping services is approximately $50 per hour.
+Depending on the size of the house, the total cost could start at $100 and go up from there.
+I know it would take lot of eggs and veggies to make that swap, so I would have to consider something else.

 So, was my bartering session with Cindy worth the driving in circles?
 Yep.
 I now know that I have two healthy roosters that will assist me in raising my own chicks.
 With that in mind, I know I would have made that loop several times before it became less than worth my while.

-Is bartering the right thing for you?
+Is the art of bartering the right thing for you?
 Try it on a small scale first, and see how you like it.
 If you do, you may want to do some more research on it – and there is plenty of information about it on the ‘Net.

 And if you still aren’t sure but have some fabric, yarn or canning jars you want to get rid of, let me know.
 I still have some jams, jellies and delicious homemade applesauce I’m willing to barter with!

 This post is a part of the Living From Scratch Giveaway!
 Just stop by the main page and find other great bloggers who are ready and waiting to help you along your Living From Scratch journey.

 And don’t forget to get your freebies!
 Speaking of which – you can download this week’s freebie The Hostess Guide to a Holiday Planning Party!

 Holidays are fun, but somebody has to plan them.
 Instead of doing it all by yourself, host a Holiday Planning Party with your friends and share ideas, tips, recipes, and even a DIY event, too!
 Just click the image above and sign up for my newsletter.
 Your free copy of The Hostess Guide to a Holiday Planning Party will be waiting for you in your inbox.